agottipati9/GraphSAGE/README.md

 - [ ] concatenate with embeddings
 - [ ] train model with baseline and TDA
 - [ ] plot findings
+- [ ] write script to automate this process for reproducibility

 ## GraphSage: Representation Learning on Large Graphs